Amsterdam (Van Halen song)

-"Amsterdam" is a song by American rock band Van Halen.
-It was primarily written by Sammy Hagar, the band's lead singer at the time for the band's 1995 studio album Balance.
-It was released as a single to mainstream rock and peaked at number nine on the US Billboard Hot Mainstream Rock Tracks chart during the summer of 1995.
+"Amsterdam" is a song by American rock band Van Halen from their 10th studio album, Balance (1995).
+It was released as a single to mainstream rock radio and peaked at number nine on the US Billboard Album Rock Tracks chart in mid-1995.

 Background

-The song was written primarily by their lead singer Sammy Hagar, but was credited to a songwriting partnership of all four members of the band — as was usual in all original Van Halen's songs — at a time when the musical differences between him and his bandamates were increasing.
 According to a 1995 interview on Dutch radio, the song is based upon Sammy's tourist impression of Amsterdam, such as the freedom he felt in the city.